Sairajkodilkar/CompressIt/results/INTERPRET.md

 9.<strong> Why LZW compression ratio decreases with increase in file size ?</strong>
-As the file size increases dictionary of pattern fills up which has maximum of 65536 entries for 2 byte code, After these many amount of entries we are not able to add new pattern into dictionary and compression is decreases, However This problem can easily be solved by using code size longer than 2 bytes, but this will result in decrease in compression ratio for smaller files
+As the file size increases dictionary of pattern fills up which has maximum of 65536 entries for 2 byte code, After these many amount of entries we are not able to add new pattern into dictionary and compression decreases, However This problem can easily be solved by using code size longer than 2 bytes, but this will result in less compression for smaller files